1. Home

 Order numbers counter set to sequential

-For example, say you have just installed the Custom Order Numbers for WooCommerce Pro plugin and before that you had 50 WooCommerce orders placed.
-Hence the order number of the last order is #50.
+For example, say you have just installed the Custom Order Numbers for WooCommerce Pro plugin and before that, you had 50 WooCommerce orders placed.
+Hence, the last order number is #50.

-Now when a new order will be placed after the plugin is installed, it will show order number #1.
-With the help of Manual order number counter setting, you can change this order number to #51 so that the continuation of order numbers is maintained.
+When a new order is placed after the plugin is installed, it will show order number #1.
+With the help of the Manual order number counter setting, you can change this order number to #51 so that the continuation of order numbers is maintained.

 Custom Order Numbers Options - Tyche Softwares Documentation